itsatifsiddiqui/google_maps_place_picker_mb/README.md

 ## Preview
 ![](preview.gif)

-> Note: This preview shows a new feature added by me: The ability to restrict the picked selection to the circle area.
-This can be disabled, obviously.
+> Note: This preview shows the ability to restrict the picked selection to the circle area.
+This can be disabled if needed.
->
-> ~ _martin-braun_

 ## Getting Started